Clinical Coordinator of Nursing

-The Clinical Coordinator is responsible for negotiating and arranging clinical experiences placements in healthcare settings which meet the educational requirements for students in the prelicensure program and the RN-BS program within the Department of Nursing.
-This work is completed in consultation and collaboration with Department Chair, Program, and Course Coordinators.
-The Clinical Coordinator serves as the first point of contact with clinical agency representatives, and directly collaborates with them to negotiate and arrange students’ clinical experiences.
+The Clinical Coordinator is responsible for negotiating and arranging clinical experience placements in multiple healthcare settings which meet the educational requirements for students in the prelicensure program and the RN-BS program within the Department of Nursing.
+These settings include a variety of acute, long-term, and public health settings within the area and around MN and neighboring states.
+This work is completed in collaboration with Department Chair, Program, and Course Coordinators.
+The Clinical Coordinator serves as the first point of contact with clinical agency representatives, and directly persuades and negotiates with them to arrange students’ clinical experiences.
 Candidates must possess a valid driver’s license and be able to pass a driving history background check.

 Responsibilities of the Clinical Coordinator include:

 - Assessing, developing, overseeing, and managing

 clinical placement processes within the Department of Nursing.

 - Researches and recommends appropriate clinical agencies while understanding the accreditation and curricular needs of students.
 Negotiates with department faculty, facility education colleagues, and administrators to ensure quality clinical learning opportunities.
 Facilities include acute care, long term care, school districts, non-profits providing health care services, and public health providers throughout Minnesota and in Wisconsin and North Dakota.